The Best Practices for Effective Earnings Calls

 IR teams and leadership must remember that there is an insurmountable amount of data all over the market that’s focused on earnings.
 Many—if not most—investors, analysts, and media outlets are required to read lengthy financial reports an hour or two before an earnings call.

 To avoid information overload, companies should frame their earnings calls around three big ideas and spend time supporting those objectives.
-Because the truth is, attendees of your earnings call will not remember every point you made.
-So IR teams must make sure that when the earnings call is complete, there are three big ideas attendees can remember moving forward.
+Realistically, attendees of your earnings call will not remember every point you made.
+Therefore IR teams must make sure that when the earnings call is complete, there are three big ideas attendees can remember moving forward.

 3. Trending Issues in Your Industry